Shopping in a regular grocery store isn’t always easy.

 Don’t get me wrong — the mainstream stores have made huge strides in the last 5 years or so.
 There are so many more options and yes, it is possible to do most or all of your shopping at a regular store now.
 But, you still have to read labels and be cautious about what you are buying.
 The more processed the item is, the less likely it is to be safe or healthy to eat.

-To help you out, we’re featuring 25 ingredients that you want to avoid when you are at the store…plus a handful that are okay to eat (even if they’re not, let’s say, “ideal”).
+To help you out, we’re featuring 25 ingredients to avoid when you are at the store…plus a handful that are okay to eat (even if they’re not, let’s say, “ideal”).
 We don’t live in a perfect world, after all.
 And, with each “no” ingredient, we’re offering a suggestion for what to look for instead…which makes the whole list a lot more valuable, and not just some big scary thing about all the bad stuff in the world.

 I promise that you can find great options at whatever grocery store you choose.
 The selection may be limited, depending on your area, but there are some.
-Let’s dive in to the list.
+Let’s dive into the list.

 Ingredients to Avoid